workshopweekend/exploring-color/exploring-color.md

 10. Modify your code to use [the `map` function](http://arduino.cc/en/Reference/map) to convert the input value to the output value, instead of dividing by 4.

 11. Experiment by turning the red and green potentiometers to get a convincing orange color.
 (Try full red and a little green?)
 Can you get teal?
 Purple?
-What about Gray?
+What about gray?

 12. In the next few steps, you'll modify your code so that turning all three potentiometers fully on produces a nice white color.